AntonC9018/uni_distributedDatabases/README.md

-Note: the javascript project is not the build system, it's for tailwind.
+Note: the javascript project is not the build system, it's for tailwind and frontend packages.

 - Install go 1.22.3
 - Install node